143230/CLTA/README.md

 #CLTA
-This is a project that tries to align cross-lingual taxonomies on the Web, such as product catalogues and Web site directories.
+This is the project that pulishes the source code of category correlation based bilingual topic models: CC-BiLDA and CC-BiBTM, which can be applied to cross-lingual applications, such as cross-lingual taoxnomy alignment.
-Here, we publish all the source code.

 ###Requirements: